streamsets/tutorials/tutorial-1/log_shipping_to_elasticsearch_part1.md

 * At this point the system should start reading off the origin directory and sending data into ElasticSearch.

  <img style="width:100%;" src="img/running_pipeline.png">

+ *Note - the sample access logs contain 'dummy' data with random IP addresses.
+You will see some errors logged in your pipeline for IP addresses that are not matched in the GeoIP2 database.
+StreamSets correctly detects and flags these errors for analysis.*

 * You can fireup a [Kibana Dashboard](kibana/ApacheWebLog.json) to view the results of the import into ElasticSearch